Mar 21, 2022

 Changes to climate affect Social Determinants of Health (SDoH) and can lead to poorer health outcomes.
 According to the World Health Organization, climate change has a direct impact on people’s access to clean air, safe drinking water, sufficient food, and secure shelter.
 Health costs from damage to our environment are estimated to reach up to $4 billion per year by 2030.

-That’s why we’re proud to announce that Cigna is joining global RE100 pledge to transition to 100% renewable electricity usage by 2030.
-Through RE100, we will stand alongside over 340 global companies, including Adobe, Google, Deloitte, and Nike, to show leadership in renewable energy adoption in our operations and encourage suppliers and customers to take similar steps to reduce emissions by accelerating the shift to sustainable electricity.
+That’s why we’re proud that The Cigna Group joined the global RE100 pledge to transition to 100% renewable electricity usage by 2030.
+Through RE100, we stand alongside over 440 global companies, including Adobe, Google, Deloitte, and Nike, to show leadership in renewable energy adoption in our operations and encourage suppliers and customers to take similar steps to reduce emissions by accelerating the shift to sustainable electricity.

 “This global commitment represents a meaningful step for our company.
 It shows that we are taking responsibility for our impact on the environment, and creating a better, more sustainable future for the customers, clients, and communities we serve.”
-Kari Knight Stevens, vice president and chief counsel at Cigna
+Kari Knight Stevens, chief human resources officer at The Cigna Group

 Started by The Climate Group, RE100 works with leading businesses around the world to switch the private sector’s electricity demand to renewables and to accelerate the transformation of the global energy market and the world’s transition to a low-carbon economy.
-Cigna will report electricity data annually to RE100, which will report on Cigna’s progress.
+The Cigna Group will report electricity data annually to RE100, which will report on the company's progress.

-“We are proud to be joining this initiative in recognition of our efforts to move to 100% renewable electricity by 2030,” said Peter Barnett, global head of real estate at Cigna.
+“We are proud to be joining this initiative in recognition of our efforts to move to 100% renewable electricity by 2030,” said Peter Barnett, global head of real estate at The Cigna Group.
 “This is one way we are helping our overall decarbonization strategy and ensuring sustainable business growth.”

 This commitment is just one example of the work we’re doing to protect our environment.
-Read on to learn about the ways Cigna is committed to building a sustainable future.
+Read on to learn about the ways The Cigna Group is committed to building a sustainable future.

 1. Setting and Reaching Ambitious Yet Achievable Environmental Goals

-Beyond our new pledge with RE100, we have set the next generation of ambitious yet achievable goals that underscore our commitment to the environment.
-These goals include a 50% reduction of Scope 1 and 2 emissions by 2030 – which include direct emissions from the sources we own or control and indirect emissions from the generation of the energy we purchase and consume.
-By 2040, we aim to be fully carbon neutral for these emissions.
-We’ve also committed to a 30% reduction in water consumption per square foot of the properties we maintain, and we aim to achieve zero-waste for critical areas such as paper, plastic, and e-waste by 2030.
+Beyond our pledge with RE100, we set and achieved our goal to reduce Scope 1 and 2 greenhouse (GHG) emissions by 50% ahead of schedule – which included direct emissions from the sources we own or control and indirect emissions from the generation of the energy we purchase and consume.
+Next, we’ll refresh our near-term Scope 1 and 2 emissions reduction goal in line with the Science Based Targets initiative (SBTi), and by 2040, we aim to be fully carbon neutral for these emissions.

-To achieve these goals, we’ve begun implementing energy-efficiency projects, optimizing our building operations, and minimizing waste generated across our enterprise.
+To support these goals, we’ve begun implementing energy-efficiency projects, optimizing our building operations, and minimizing waste generated across our enterprise.
 When renovating existing spaces or building new spaces, we prioritize creating collaborative and productive green-built environments.
 For example, we prioritize LEED certified buildings as recognized by the U.S. Green Building Council and include “green leasing” language wherever possible.
-Additionally, we prioritize repurposing existing furnishings to diverting at least 95% of office waste from landfills.
 We continue to explore a variety of options to help with our goals, including onsite and off-site energy generation, power purchase agreements, and green energy credit purchase programs.

 We have already made significant steps forward on a number of these projects and initiatives.
-One example is the successful decarbonization of our most energy-intensive operation at our largest data center in Connecticut – we recently signed a utility contract to ensure the use of 100% green, renewable energy to power this site.
-Another example is our specialty recycling program at Cigna’s four pharmaceutical fulfilment centers, which diverts plastic pill bottles and other materials from landfills.
-Through this program, we were able to recycle nearly 1,000 tons of pill bottles, over 800 tons of cardboard, and over 3,000 wooden pallets.
+One example is the successful decarbonization of our most energy-intensive operation at our largest data center in Connecticut – we signed a utility contract to ensure the use of 100% green, renewable energy to power this site.
+Another example is our specialty recycling program at The Cigna’s Group's four pharmaceutical fulfilment centers, which diverts plastic pill bottles and other materials from landfills.
+Through this program, we were able to recycle approximately 800 metric tons of pill bottles and approximately 1,500 metric tons of cardboard in 2024.
 The plastic from the pill bottles will be used to manufacture post-consumer recycled goods such as park benches, composite lumber, and mulch.

 2. Innovations in Digital Health and our Global Footprint